esteinig/Streamfish/manuscript/results.md

 #### Baseline

-1. Experiment baselines run to show that long-running unblocked distributions are equivalent to short-running ones - justifies usign short test runs for parameter optimization and exploration.
+1. Experiment baselines run to show that long-running unblocked distributions are equivalent to short-running ones - justifies using short test runs for parameter optimization and exploration.

 #### Preliminary